phpMussel/phpMussel/_docs/readme.vi.md

 - phpMussel is able to quarantine flagged attempted file uploads in isolation within the phpMussel vault, if this is something you want it to do.
 Casual users of phpMussel that simply wish to protect their websites or hosting environment without having any interest in deeply analysing any flagged attempted file uploads should leave this functionality disabled, but any users interested in further analysis of flagged attempted file uploads for malware research or for similar such things should enable this functionality.
 Quarantining of flagged attempted file uploads can sometimes also assist in debugging false-positives, if this is something that frequently occurs for you.
 To disable quarantine functionality, simply leave the `quarantine_key` directive empty, or erase the contents of that directive if it isn't already empty.
 To enable quarantine functionality, enter some value into the directive.
 The `quarantine_key` is an important security feature of the quarantine functionality required as a means of preventing the quarantine functionality from being exploited by potential attackers and as a means of preventing any potential execution of data stored within the quarantine.
 The `quarantine_key` should be treated in the same manner as your passwords: The longer the better, and guard it tightly.
 For best effect, use in conjunction with `delete_on_sight`.

 "quarantine_max_filesize"
 - The maximum allowable filesize of files to be quarantined.
 Files larger than the value specified will NOT be quarantined.
 This directive is important as a means of making it more difficult for any potential attackers to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
 Value is in KB.
-Default =2048 =2048KB =2MB.
+Mặc định =2048 =2048KB =2MB.

 "quarantine_max_usage"
 - The maximum memory usage allowed for the quarantine.
 If the total memory used by the quarantine reaches this value, the oldest quarantined files will be deleted until the total memory used no longer reaches this value.
 This directive is important as a means of making it more difficult for any potential attackers to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
 Value is in KB.
-Default =65536 =65536KB =64MB.
+Mặc định =65536 =65536KB =64MB.

 "honeypot_mode"
 - When honeypot mode is enabled, phpMussel will attempt to quarantine every single file upload that it encounters, regardless of whether or not the file being uploaded matches any included signatures, and no actual scanning or analysis of those attempted file uploads will actually occur.
 This functionality should be useful for those that wish to use phpMussel for the purposes of virus/malware research, but it's neither recommended to enable this functionality if the intended use of phpMussel by the user is for actual file upload scanning, nor recommended to use the honeypot functionality for purposes other than honeypotting.
 By default, this option is disabled.
-False = Disabled [Default]; True = Enabled.
+False = Disabled [Mặc định]; True = Enabled.

 "scan_cache_expiry"
 - For how long should phpMussel cache the results of scanning?
 Value is the number of seconds to cache the results of scanning for.
 Default is 21600 seconds (6 hours); A value of 0 will disable caching the results of scanning.

 "disable_cli"
 - Disable CLI mode?
 CLI mode is enabled by default, but can sometimes interfere with certain testing tools (such as PHPUnit, for example) and other CLI-based applications.
 If you don't need to disable CLI mode, you should ignore this directive.
-False = Enable CLI mode [Default]; True = Disable CLI mode.
+False = Enable CLI mode [Mặc định]; True = Disable CLI mode.

 ####"signatures" (Category)
 Signatures configuration.